- Drain & Sewer

 Check under-sink cabinets and other accessible areas for signs of leaks and drips.
 Some drips and leaks are more evident if there is a crack in plumbing pipes or loose fittings.
 Others can be less subtle because they are very slow leaks.

 For instance, if you notice water stains under your kitchen sink but do not notice a leak when you are running water, chances are it is a slow leak.
 If you ignore it, the leak will gradually become worse.
 No one wants to turn on their kitchen sink on Christmas Day only to have water come running out of the cabinet onto the kitchen floor.

 For sinks, showers, and tubs in your home, if you notice water continues to drip when you shut off the faucet or notice water leaking from around the faucet when the water on, these two issues indicate faulty washers.
 The washers are no longer tight and are allowing water to leak out.

 Depending on the age, type, and design of the faucet, you may only need to have your plumber replace the washer.
 However, for older faucets or ones that are “single-piece” designs, it is best to get these replaced with new faucets.

 Tip #5: Get Your Hot Water Heater Flushed

-- Over-pressurization of water, leading to hot water flowing out of the pressure release valve.
+- Water can become over-pressurized and the hot water will come flowing out of the pressure release valve.

-Bonus TIP: If you plan to replace your hot water heater, consider tankless models that provide constant hot water on demand.
-This way, you won’t run out of hot water when hosting guests during the holiday season!
+- Bonus TIP: If you need to replace your hot water heater, consider tankless models for on-demand and constant hot water.
+You will never have to worry about running out of hot water when guests visit and stay at your home over the holiday season!

-For more plumbing tips to prepare your home for holiday parties and guests, contact MET-Plumbing & Air Conditioning at 281-603-9949 to schedule a plumbing inspection or preventive maintenance services today!
+For more plumbing tips to ensure your home is ready for all of your holiday parties and guests, please feel free to contact MET-Plumbing & Air Conditioning at 281-599-3336 to schedule a plumbing inspection or preventive maintenance services today!